kristianmandrup/grunt-typescript/README.md

 [![NPM](https://nodei.co/npm/grunt-typescript.png?downloads=true)](https://nodei.co/npm/grunt-typescript/)

-Compile TypeScript in Grunt
+Task manager for TypeScript in Grunt.
+Can be used to compile typescript using grunt, but also for general purpose watching of TypeScript and triggering (grunt) tasks.

 [Release Note](CHANGELOG.md)

 Important!
 ----------
 ``
-BasePath option has been deprecated.
+`basePath` option has been deprecated.
 Method for determining an output directory has been changed in the same way as the TSC.
-Please re-set output directory with the new rootDir option or use keepDirectoryHierachy option.However, keepDirectoryHierachy option would not be available long.
+Please re-set output directory with the new `rootDir` option or use keepDirectoryHierachy option.However, `keepDirectoryHierachy` option would not be available long.
 ``

 ## Documentation